Seal Coating Asphalt Pavement: Benefits, Costs, and Tips

 There are two main products generally used for seal coating: coal tar sealers and asphalt emulsion coatings.
 The first one is cheaper but will require more product management when it is being applied.
 It is more often applied by professional crews.
 If you are concerned about fuel and chemical spills on the surface, this is the one to use.
 Asphalt emulsion sealers are easier to apply and they emit fewer volatile organic compounds (VOCs) than regular coal-tar-based products.
 However, the protective layer is less resistant to chemical spills.

 Whatever form of sealant selected, higher levels of solids in the product indicate higher quality sealants.
-Be sure to verify manufacturer's recommendations before buying the product, and make sure it is intended for your use.
+Be sure to verify the manufacturer's recommendations before buying the product, and make sure it is intended for your use.

 Two other types of asphalt sealers are acrylic and fast-dry.
 Acrylic sealers are synthetic compounds comprised mostly of acrylic and polymers.
 Acrylic sealer is considerably less harmful to the environment and poses fewer health risks to those who work regularly with it.
 But it is a much more expensive material and some professionals feel that it offers a somewhat inferior protective layer.
 Fast-dry sealers are usable for foot traffic about an hour after application, and for vehicle traffic in a single day.

 This is a good option when a business needs to quickly return the driveway or parking lot to service.
 But fast-dry options do not last as long, and it requires temperatures above 75 degrees Fahrenheit for application.